ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_orderinginstance.md

 {: #vc_hybrid_orderinginstance-subdomain-label}

 The subdomain label must meet the following requirements:
 * Only alphanumeric and dash (-) characters are allowed.
 * The subdomain label must start with an alphabetic character and end with an alphanumeric character.
 * The maximum length of the subdomain label is 10 characters.
-*  The subdomain label must be unique within your account.
+* The subdomain label must be unique within all instances in your multi-site configuration.

 ### Domain name
 {: #vc_hybrid_orderinginstance-domain-name}